search

 Exness prohibits the use of accounts by third parties.
 The primary reason Exness prohibits the use of accounts by third parties is to prevent the purchase or management of accounts under someone else’s name, as well as to prevent their use for money laundering.
 For example, if funds obtained through criminal activity are deposited into an Exness account, traded to some extent, and then withdrawn, this constitutes money laundering.
 Money laundering is prohibited not only in Japan but worldwide, and Exness is no exception.

 Exness accounts may only be used and traded by the individual who opened the Personal Area.
-Even family members are prohibited from using an account belonging to someone else; therefore, please be careful not to unintentionally disclose your account information to third parties or use someone else’s account.
+Even family members are prohibited from using accounts belonging to anyone other than the account holder.
+Please be careful not to unintentionally disclose your account information to third parties or use someone else’s account.

 ポイント